 I’ll be the first to admit I’m not really an outdoors guy.
 Don’t get me wrong I love spending time in nature, but I also like having the comfort and amenities of home or a nice hotel available to me.
-Our African safari was the perfect combination of time in nature and home-like amenities for me.
-I don’t know if I have ever been more excited for a three day trip in my life!
+Our South Africa safari was the perfect combination of time in nature and home-like amenities for me.
+I don’t know if I have ever been more excited about a three day trip in my life!
 We visited South Africa during their winter season, so grasses were lower, the vegetation was lighter, so we had a great chance of seeing more animals.

 It was love at first sight when we arrived.
 Each “room” is a small cabin with a porch, outdoor shower area, living area, and large bathroom.
 One of the things we loved most was there was no TV.
 This allowed us to be more present and appreciate the beauty that was all around us.
-There are no fences around &Beyond, so we were greeted by warthogs outside our patio a few times!
+There are no fences around &Beyond, so we were greeted by warthogs and other wildlife outside our patio a few times!
 After the sun goes down you have a security guard guide you from the dining area to your room to make sure there are no creatures along the way.
 We saw baboons, honey badger, and bush babies on our night walks on the lodge grounds.

 The staff at the &beyond safari lodge was more than friendly.
 In the 3 and a half short days we were there we developed a bond and it was actually really sad when we left because we had made new friends with these people!
 Each room is assigned a butler that looks after your dining needs and a guide for your bush drives.
 Marcus was our butler and he went above and beyond every day.
 On one of our evening game drives he even set up a candle lit snack stop under the stars!

-If you’ve been following me on instagram you are probably sick of all of my animal pictures, but for those of you who aren’t following me here are some of my favorites!
-Oh and why aren’t you following me yet head over to instagram right now and hit that follow button!
+If you’ve been following me on Instagram you are probably sick of all of my animal pictures, but for those of you who aren’t following me here are some of my favorites!
+Oh, and why aren’t you following me yet head over to Instagram right now and hit that follow button!

-Day 2 was probably the highlight of the entire trip to South Africa.
+Day 2 was probably the highlight of our entire trip to South Africa.
 We saw giraffe having a bite to eat at sunrise.
 We got to see a baby baboon that was all ears, A mother rhino with her baby, but the most amazing part was happy hour at the waterhole.
-On our way back to camp for breakfast we stopped at the waterhole nearest to camp and there was close to 100 elephant!
+On our way back to camp for breakfast, we stopped at the waterhole nearest to camp and there was close to 100 elephant!